-White House Aide Rewards Paul Ryan’s Loyalty With Talk of Ousting Him as Speaker
+White House Aide Rewards Paul Ryan’s Loyalty With Talk of Ousting Him As Speaker

 Or as one senior House GOP source told The Weekly Standard, “The idea of having a speaker’s vote now in the hopes of forcing vulnerable Democrats to vote for Pelosi is painfully dumb.”

 Ryan suffered some high-profile embarrassments last week and there’s a growing sense that he’s losing his grip on the caucus.
-The GOP Farm bill failed to pass on Friday, and there’s an effort afoot to circumvent Ryan and force an immigration vote via a discharge petition.
+The GOP farm bill failed to pass on Friday, and there’s an effort afoot to circumvent Ryan and force an immigration vote via a discharge petition.

 While anonymous GOP sources have pointed to Ryan’s weakened status as the problem — “He can make calls to members to urge them to vote for something, but who will care?” said a senior Republican source — McCarthy’s election as speaker isn’t going to magically solve divisions within the GOP.
 As Politico notes, if the vote were held today, he might not even be elected: